scylladb/scylla-manager/ansible/restore/README.md

 ## Prerequisites

 1. New cluster with the same number of nodes as the source cluster.
-1. Scylla Manager Agent installed on all the nodes.
+2. Scylla Manager Agent installed on all the nodes.
+3. `jq` command installed on all the nodes.
-1. Access to the backup location from all the nodes.
+4. Access to the backup location from all the nodes.

 ## Parameters